zed-industries/zed/docs/src/vim.md

 ## Command palette

 Vim mode allows you to open Zed's command palette with `:`.
 You can then type to access any usual Zed command.
-Additionally, vim mode adds aliases for popular vim commands to ensure your muscle memory transfers to Zed.
+Additionally, vim mode adds aliases for popular Vim commands to ensure your muscle memory transfers to Zed.
 For example, you can write `:w` or `:write` to save the file.

 Below, you'll find tables listing the commands you can use in the command palette.
 We put optional characters in square brackets to indicate that you can omit them.

-> **Note**: We don't emulate the full power of vim's command line yet.
+> **Note**: We don't emulate the full power of Vim's command line yet.
 In particular, commands currently do not support arguments.
-Please reach out on [Zed's GitHub repository](https://github.com/zed-industries/zed) as you find things that are missing from the command palette.
+Please [file issues on GitHub](https://github.com/zed-industries/zed) as you find things that are missing from the command palette.

 ### File and window management